-Even well-designed and controlled studies include missing data.
+Even well-designed and controlled research studies may come across the issue of missing data.
 Missing values reduces a study’s statistical power and causes erroneous estimates and inaccurate findings.
-This manuscript discusses missing data concerns, types, and ways of dealing with them.
+Missing data arise in the form of nonresponse in surveys, unrecorded observations, or attrition in longitudinal studies.
+Addressing missing data appropriately is crucial and can be done through several methods.
+This article discusses missing data concerns, types, and ways of dealing with them.

 Definition: Missing data